 Every great two-part combination that comes out of the food and beverage world is taken to legendary heights of flavor when the quality of each ingredient is scaled up.
 So these coffee cocktail recipes may sound simple due to their pronounced lack of ingredients, but the devil is in the details: the better the brew and the spirit you use, the better the cocktail, so don’t skimp on the quality of either.

 - Simply combine 1.5oz of Jameson Irish Whiskey with a hot cup of coffee, and a teaspoon or two of sugar if you prefer it on the sweet side.

 - Start with your favorite brandy snifter for the vessel, and add in 0.75oz of brandy, together with 0.25oz of Kahlua.

 - Combine the following ingredients into a shaker with ice: 2oz vodka, 1oz Kahlua, 1oz cream, 0.5oz cold-brewed or chilled coffee.

 More Exotic Coffee Cocktail Recipes

-One of the more exotic and involved coffee cocktail recipes is the Café Brasileiro
+One of the more exotic and involved coffee cocktail recipes is the Café Brasileiro, which yields a rich and complex drink that’s not as sweet as you might think, given the recipe’s ingredients.

-cocktail, which combines the tastes of stout beer with nuts and chocolate to create a coffee cocktail recipe you won’t soon forget.
-Add the following ingredients into a shaker with ice: 2oz cold-brewed or chilled coffee, 0.25oz Benedictine, 0.25oz maraschino liqueur.
-Shake together and strain out the ice, pouring the mix over a fluted champagne glass.
+- Shake together and strain out the ice, pouring the mix over a fluted champagne glass.
 Perfect for a fabulous brunch cocktail with coffee!

 Creating Coffee Cocktail Recipes of Your Own

 Now that we’ve covered a bit of ground when it comes to classic and simple, or exotic and complex coffee cocktail recipes, it’s time to try a few of your own.
 Why not try a classic peaty Scotch with your morning brew?
 Or perhaps a bit of Bourbon and whipped cream might make for a delightful combo.
-With just a bit of experimenting, you might stumble on a brand new coffee cocktail classic
+With just a bit of experimenting, you might stumble on a brand new coffee cocktail classic!